 You may recognize these taxes on your paycheck.
 Unlike personal income taxes, these taxes are used to help fund specific social service programs.
-Funds are collected from your paycheck, and in most cases matched by your employer, then divided into the various trust fund accounts.
+Funds are collected from your paycheck, and in most cases, matched by your employer, and then divided into the various trust fund accounts.

 Medicare also has two accounts: the Hospital Insurance Trust Fund (HI), also known as Medicare Part A, and the Supplementary Medicare Insurance Trust Fund (SMI).
 These funds pay for hospital, home health, skilled nursing, and hospice care for the elderly and disabled.

 The Federal Reserve Act of 1913 established the Federal Reserve System (the Fed) as the central bank for the United States.
 The Fed works closely with the Department of the Treasury, which manages the finances of the federal government.
 The Fed issues Treasury securities and conducts auctions of these securities to raise funds for the federal government.
 In addition, the Fed also processes monetary transactions on behalf of Treasury, including issuing payments and other government receivables.

 The role of the Fed is to support the economy, not to make a profit.
 Once the Fed pays its expenses, any remaining profits are sent to Treasury to be used by the federal government.

 Government revenue also comes from payments to federal agencies like the U.S. Department of the Interior.
 Have you visited a national park recently?
 Did you know your national park entry fee also applies towards government revenue?
 Other agencies generate revenue from leases, the sale of natural resources, and various usage and licensing fees.

 When you're done here, explore the trends in federal revenue over the past five years.